ietf-wg-bpf/ebpf-docs/README.md

-# eBPF Standard Documentation
+# BPF Standard Documentation

-This repository is a working draft of standard eBPF documentation to be published by the eBPF Foundation in PDF format.
+This repository is a working draft of standard BPF documentation to be published by the [IETF BPF Working Group](https://datatracker.ietf.org/wg/bpf/about/).

 Instruction Set Architecture: